mkilpe/securepath/README.md

 ```

 Every library is exported as `securepath::<name>` (and as plain `<name>`
 for existing consumers).
+A consuming project that provides no asio (and has
+none installed) gets the asio-dependent components skipped instead of a
+download: event_system builds without its asio observers, and network and
+infrastructure are left out.
+Provide an `asio::asio` target (or system asio)
+to enable them.
 Headers are included as
 `#include <securepath/serialisation/serialiser.hpp>`.
 Tests are off by
 default when consumed; a consumer that already provides a
 `Catch2::Catch2` target has it reused instead of the bundled submodule.